 Frequently asked questions for Teneligliptin

 Yes, Teneligliptin can be taken with metformin.
 It is a good add-on treatment if the blood sugars are very high even after taking metformin.
-The risk of low blood sugar levels (hypoglycemia) is also very low with both the medicines.
-However, consult your doctor before taking them together as a dose adjustment may be needed.
+The risk of low blood sugar level (hypoglycemia) is very low with both the medicines.

 Q. How to take Teneligliptin?

-Teneligliptin is usually to be taken once a day with or without food.
+The usual dose of Teneligliptin is once a day with or without food.
 Take it preferably at the same time every day.
 Read the product label carefully before use and follow your doctor's advice.